Frequently Asked Questions

 What courses can I choose?
 Where can I find the academic offer?

-The academic offer is here.
+The academic offer is available here.

 Can I take classes at more than one USM campus?